sallkhad/SeeSD/Makerspace/readme.md

 We come together to do hands-on learning, share skills, ask questions, and create technologies.

 We believe anyone can become a STEM professional and an innovator.
-Our goal is to help you start from scratch.
+Our goal is to help people start from scratch.

-### Wait, how what do you guys teach?
+### Wait, what d you guys teach in the makerspace?

 We have run hands-on workshops related to Biology, Chemistry, Physics, Math, The environment, Climate change, coding, electronics, 3D printing.

-We are working on designing many more hands-on workshops (photography, drones, data mining and visualization, African Fractals).
+We are working on designing  more hands-on workshops (photography, drones, data mining and visualization, African Fractals).

-You are interesting in learning something about a specific field, name it and we are going to guide you or find people who can guide you.
+You are interesting in learning something about a specific field and/or help design curriculum on a specific field and share with underreprensented communities.
+We can help with that.

-Oh My God!
+Hnn!

-I am not a innovator, I don't know what you guys are talking about.
+I am not a STEM professional or innovator, I don't know what you guys are talking about.

+If you have STEM skills to share, we are interested.
 Our workshops are fit to adapt to different background and vibes.
-Just come not pressure, we will learn together.
+Just help out or come in the makerspace to learn with us.
+No, pressure at all, we will learn together.
 With learning comes innovation.

-If you are already an innovator just show up.
+If you are already a STEM professional or an innovator just show up.
 We have co-working events to work on your own projects.
-We can work together.
+We can work together and create curricula.

 ### Wait who are you guys?